JoseQuintas/hwgui_fork/contrib/qrcode/qrdecode/ReadMe.txt

 History:

+2025-04-19  DF7BE  Project moved from contrib/qrdecode to contrib/qrcode/qrdecode by Jose M. Quintas
 2025-01-14  DF7BE  Project qrdecode completed
 2025-01-13  DF7BE  Now running on MacOS by using shell script.
 2025-01-13  DF7BE  Also instruction for LINUXMint